 - Royal Canin: The prices are exorbitant but if you keep in mind the variety of issues they cater to, it is worth the price.

 - Pedigree: All the kibbles are more or less similarly shaped.
 They also have a vegetarian option that is ideal for people in India.
-If weight is an issue then you can go for this brand as they are light.
+If weight is an issue then you can go for this brand as the kibbles are light on the tummy.
 It is also good for adult and senior dogs who need weight management in the lower price range.

-- Royal Canin: Their kibbles are differently shaped and showcased on the packet front as well.
+- Royal Canin: Their kibbles are differently shaped and the design is showcased on the packet front as well.
 They are specifically shaped as per the type of variant.
-These can be heavy for your dogs and result in a weight gain as well so you can give this brand when your pet is a puppy/kitten.
+These can be heavy for your dogs and result in a drastic weight gain as well so you can give this brand when your pets are in their growth period.
 Their coats become extremely shiny with this brand and there is less hair loss as well.

 Both brands are available at all pet clinics, pet stores and online stores like Amazon, dogspot.in and headsupfortails.com.
 Besides, Pedigree is also available at your nearest grocery store, pharmacy and supermarkets.